Writing down a “Should I get a divorce” checklist might be one of the best ways to make the right call regarding your marriage.

 On the other hand, if they’re the ones asking for your forgiveness, it’s up to both of you to decide about your marriage’s future.

 Do you believe your significant other that this was a one-time thing?
 Can you look at your spouse in the same way after this betrayal?
+Are you ready to go through an affair recovery?

 Or maybe you were the unfaithful one?
 In that case, the situation is pretty much the same – you two just have reversed roles.